DragonBox/uplift-documentation/source/repository/file_repository.rst

 local synchronized directories, and therefore use Uplift's FileRepository accross your team.
 We provide you with workarounds so that you can use them despite this limitation.

 1. Declare them locally.
-In the ``.Upfile.xml`` at your HOME, you can specify additional repositories which will be "added" to your project repositories.
+In the ``settings.xml`` you can specify additional repositories which will be "added" to your project repositories.
 In there you can specify absolute paths without having to worry about team compatibility.

 .. note::

-    See also `../files/upfile_override`
+    See also `../files/local_settings`

 2. Use relative paths.
 Relative paths are not machine-specific and can be used without having to worry about team compatibility.
 You may chose to structure your project this way: